Configure E2E Test in L3 Switching Environment

 A Layer 3 switch combines the functionalities of both a switch and a router.
 It serves as a switch to connect devices within the same subnet or virtual LAN, while also incorporating IP routing capabilities to function as a router.
 This allows it to support routing protocols, inspect incoming packets, and make routing decisions based on source and destination addresses.
 Layer 3 switch is commonly used for routing packets between different VLANs.

-For example, Cluster07 in Intel Developer Cloud (IDC) has Arista switches configured as Layer 3 switches.
+For example, Cluster07 in Intel® Tiber™ AI Cloud has Arista switches configured as Layer 3 switches.
 This configuration requires assigning an IP address to each Gaudi port and using these addresses for communication between ports.
 Each Arista port is configured as its own subnet with a netmask of /30 or 255.255.255.252.
 This setup allows for four addresses in total, following the standard configuration - a broadcast address, a network address, and two node addresses.
 The Arista port itself is assigned the highest node address within the subnet.
-It is expected that the device connected to the port will use the other available node address.
-For example, the network 10.210.8.120/30 includes the following:
+It is expected that the device connected to the port uses the other available node address.
+The network 10.210.8.120/30 can include the following:

 • Network address: 10.210.8.120